exercism/development-environment/README.md

 ### Customizing Git integration

-The development environment uses the [v3 repository](https://github.com/exercism/v3) as its source for track contents, such as its exercises, concepts and documentation.
+The development environment uses the track repositories (e.g. [Ruby](https://github.com/exercism/ruby)) as its source for track contents, such as its exercises, concepts and documentation.

-If you are using the development environment to work on a specific track, replace the v3 repository with the track you are working on.
+If you are using the development environment to work on a specific track, you can instruct the website to use a specific repository (e.g. a local fork) rather than downloading the default repositories from GitHub.
-Currently, the database seeds contain only the ruby track, so accessing your track's content via the ruby track links/URLs is the easiest way to load your track's data to the local website.
+Currently, the database seeds contain only the Ruby track, so accessing your track's content via the Ruby track links/URLs is the easiest way to load your track's data to the local website (e.g. http://local.exercism.io/tracks/ruby)
 Additionally, if you do seed/instantiate other tracks, they will all be associated with the `GIT_CONTENT_REPO` that you specify.
 At some point in the future, the dev env will be upgraded to allow you to specify a repo for any track (and only that track).

 These are three environment variables used to customize the Git integration:

 - `GIT_CONTENT_REPO`: the Git repository to clone.
 You can use this to clone a fork (e.g. `https://github.com/me/go`) or a repository on the `website` container filesystem (e.g. `file:///usr/me/go`).
-If not specified, `https://github.com/exercism/v3` is used.
+If not specified, track repositories (e.g. `https://github.com/exercism/ruby`) are used.
 - `GIT_CONTENT_BRANCH`: the branch to checkout after cloning.
 If not specified, `main` is used.
 - `GIT_ALWAYS_FETCH_ORIGIN`: indicates if a `git fetch` runs each time information is retrieved from Git.
 If not specified, `true` is used.

 If you use a repo on the `website` container filesystem, you still need to commit your changes for them to be picked up by the website.
-Your branch will also needd to match the `GIT_CONTENT_BRANCH` from above.
+Your branch will also need to match the `GIT_CONTENT_BRANCH` from above.
 Only code and README changes will be picked up after committing.
 If you need to make changes to the directory structure (like adding an exercise) and/or `config.json`, you will need to use the following commands to rebuild